SuzyWu2014/ansible-coprhd-deployment/README.md

 # ansible-coprhd-deployment

 ## Description:
-  This repository aims to deploy CoprHD on the remote host(hosting on vmware in my case), and deploy ScaleIO driver onto it after that.
-Please refer to https://coprhd.github.io/ for more information.
+  Please refer to https://coprhd.github.io/ for CoprHD.

   Two nodes:
     Local: Mac OSX
     Remote: OpenSuse 13.2

 ## Prerequisites:
  - Remote CorpHD Host: OpenSuse 13.2
- - Make sure you are able to ssh onto your coprHD host using root as username
+ - Make sure you are able to ssh into your coprHD host using root as username

 ## Usage: